FuelLabs/fuel-indexer/docs/README.md

 +--------+------------------------+------------------------------------------------------------------+
 ```

+If there are any missing components please install them in the [Dependencies](#dependencies) section.

 ### 2.2 Creating a new index

 Now that we have our development environment set up, the next step is to create an index.